couchbase/java-dcp-client/HOWTO-RELEASE.md

 set this additional property:

     mvn clean deploy -Prelease -DautoReleaseAfterClose=false

-Remember, you can add `-DskipITs` to either command to skip integration tests if appropriate.

 Whew, you did it!
 Or the build failed and you're looking at a cryptic error message, in which case you might want to check out the Troubleshooting section below.